achunt2143/W-Launcher/README.md

 * ~~Do better on the dock layout~~

 ## Commit History

+10/4/2022 Fixed the issue with JT not launching keyboard on start.
+Also added a contacts permission request if it is not already granted.
+More updates to come!

 8/31/2022 Some layout changes have been made and there is an about/help page for launcher.